Cavity-induced multispin interactions and phase transitions in ultracold Fermi gases

 \section{Conclusions}

-In summary, we have proposed a scheme to synthesize effective interactions in systems with more than two pseudo-spin states.
-The engineering of the multispin interactions relies on cavity-induced coupling, enabling simultaneous control over the sign of the interaction strength in different scattering channels.
+We have proposed a scheme to synthesize effective interactions in systems with more than two pseudo-spin states.
+The engineering of the interactions between multispin components relies on the cavity-induced coupling, enabling simultaneous control over the sign of the interaction strength in different scattering channels.
 As a result, this approach can be further applied to investigate the coexistence of superfluid and SDW phases.
 The scheme is both simple and feasible with current experimental techniques, and thus holds promise for exploring the many-body physics of higher-spin models.